oslomarketsolutions/website/src/pages/en/about/index.md

       jobTitle: Backend developer
       jobType: backEnd
       title: Simen Flatby
-    - description: B.Eng Computer Engineering from NTNU.
-      image: /img/øystein_barstad_oms_oslo_bors_fhs_6002.jpg
-      jobTitle: Backend developer
-      jobType: backEnd
-      title: Øystein Barstad
     - description: >-
         Our main objective the summer of 2018 was to develop a new company website.
 The source code can be found on GitHub.
       image: /img/0.jpeg
       jobTitle: Summer intern 2018
       jobType: summerIntern